therealPaulPlay/root-firmware/README.md

 Global variables.
 All paths or other constants that are reused across packages go here.

+### Logger

+Collect logs and store them in a JSON for easy access.

 ### ML (Machine learning)

 Uses ONNX for basic event detection.
 Heavily inspired by [Secluso](https://github.com/secluso/secluso).